DaveBackus/Data_Bootcamp_Book/py-fun2.md

 check =  name1 > name2
 print(check)
 ```
 Run it and see if you're right.
 What type of variable is `check`?
 What is its value?
-Is Chase "greater than" Spencer?
+Is Chase greater than Spencer?

 <!--
 **Multiple comparisons.**  This is mtwn, but file away for later the idea that we can string together two or more comparisons with the words `and` and `or`.
 We'll do something similar when we work with data, but the syntax is a little different.